uditalias/injex/README.md

 ```bash
 npm install --save injex
 ```
+Or
 ```bash
 yarn add injex
 ```

 ## How it works

-Injex create dependency tree between your modules in a  simple way, using TypeScript decorators you can define, configure and inject modules into the container.
+Injex create dependency tree between your modules in a simple way, using TypeScript decorators you can define, configure and inject modules into other modules as dependencies.

-## Getting Started
+## A quick start

 Lets start by creating an Injex container to manage our modules and dependencies, once created and bootstraped, you don't need to interact with it any more, everything will just work.

+### Creating new Injex container
 ```typescript
 // index.ts